OpenChain-Project/Reference-Material/OpenChain-Training/en/Online-Training-Courses/LFC194 Course Content/Implementing Open Source License Compliance Management (LFC194).md

 **Steps to verify that the software to be distributed has been reviewed and approved:**

 - Verify that open source packages finalized for distribution have been identified and approved.
-- Verify as much as practical that the reviewed source code matches the binary equivalents shipping in the product.
+- Verify that the reviewed source code matches the binary equivalents shipping in the product.
-- Verify that instructions on how to request source code are included when required by the identified open source license.
+- Verify that instructions on how to request source code are included when required by the identified open source license(s).
 - Verify compliance with other identified obligations.

 **Outcome:**